Huggins 2023 XREF Inventory 365 Program - Frequently Asked Questions

 In the case of a slow network, Folder 2 can be coded to use the local hard drive for the XREF Catalog information.

-You will need to do the monthly updates on each computers in this case.
+You will need to do the monthly updates on each computer in this case.

 Folder 3: We suggest you put your images on the local hard drive.
 They load faster even on a gigabit network.